TheWisker/Cavasik/README.md

 <h2 align="center">Description</h2>

-<p align="center">This is an audio visualizer based on CAVA with expanded capabilities.</p>
+<p align="center">This is an audio visualizer based on CAVA with extended capabilities.</p>

 <h2 align="center">Details</h2>